What is salary sacrificing?

 The benefits available to you via your workplace will vary depending on their policies around it so take this list as ‘broadly speaking’ and discuss it directly with your employer.

-Salary sacrificing in non-for-profits and healthcare
+Salary Sacrificing in Non-profit and Healthcare

 Why is there potential for excellent salary sacrificing benefits in industries such as non-for-profits and healthcare (public hospitals in particular)?
 Because it’s broadly recognised that people in these industries deserve higher wages.
 Offering salary sacrifice incentives means that these employees are able to achieve a higher net income in their pockets.
 Home loan repayments and meals and entertainment allowances are benefits that many people in these industries can expect.